chengniedotcom/chengniedotcom.github.io/UPDATES.md

 - Get research Teaching into the About page directly
 - Update my profile picture taken: GOLD8617.jpg.
 Add my domain.
 Ask friends.
 - Get the blog and notes link below profile picture.
+    - Through "flickr" search in the directory, I found the places to update blog and notes into the profile page:
+        - author-profile.html
+        - _config.yml
+        - _utilities.scss
+        - _variables.scss

 ### About